neonevm/neon-evm.docs/docs/developing/dev_environment/connect_to_solana_via_proxy.md

+---
-# Connecting to the Neon EVM proxy
+title: Connecting to the Neon Proxy
+---

 *This section can be useful as a reference for:*
   * *authorized operators for connecting their proxies to solana nodes so that they can stream requests to Neon EVM through the proxies to a solana network.*